Advantage Business Marketing: Business model

 In the period between 2006 and 2014, the company transitioned from print-centric to digital media, increasing digital revenues from 11% to 50% of total revenues.
 The company's growth during this period came from both "organic" growth and strategic acquisitions.
+In 2009 the firm was described as a "business to business magazine publisher", which could be interpreted as a publisher of trade magazines.

 In 2018, the organization transitioned fully from a digital media organization to a digital marketing organization, following market trends.
 As such, the company changed its name from Advantage Business Media to Advantage Business Marketing, updated its logo, and began the overhaul of its digital websites and assets.

 The organization offered digital marketing services including inbound marketing, branding, automation services, customer relationship management integration, and data management.

 History

-In 2006, Rich Reiff and George Fox purchased several publications from Reed Business Information with the backing of private equity provided by Catalyst Investors.
-Catalyst sold ABM to Owner Resource Group in 2014.
+In 2006, Rich Reiff and George Fox purchased several publications from Reed Business Information's New Product Division, formerly known as Gordon Publications, with the backing of private equity provided by Catalyst Investors.

+Also in 2006, the company launched the FindGuru business-to-business-focused search engine as a revised and rebranded ReedLink tool originally available from Reed Business Information.

 In 2011, ABM acquired Continuity Insights and Vicon Publishing; this was followed in 2013 by acquisition of eMedia Vitals.
 Vicon Publishing was renamed by ABM to Vicon Business Media and instantiated as a subsidiary organization.
 Vicon operates out of New Hampshire, United States.

-In 2014, Jim Lonergan was brought in as CEO by investment firm Owners Resource Group.
+In 2014, the firm was sold by Catalyst to Owners Resource Group (ORG), a private equity firm based in Austin, Texas, for undisclosed terms.
+This acquisition makes the first foray for ORG into the media space.
+In March of 2014, co-founder Richard Reiff left the firm, leaving the CEO position vacant, though there is an indication that Jim Lonergan was brought in as CEO by the new owner.

 In 2018, Lonergan was replaced by Bruce Cummings and the company rebranded, changing its name to Advantage Business Marketing.

 On June 11, 2019, Cummings held a staff meeting where he told all employees that the company was filing for bankruptcy and closing effective immediately.
 Staff had until the end of the day to vacate the premises.
 No severance pay was given to employees, customers lost much of what they'd purchased, and many vendors were never paid.